 3.Recent remedies and results

 Section 9A of the Income Tax Act, amended in the 2015 Finance Bill, attempted to remedy the situation to some extent.

-It clarified that revenue from ‘suitable’ offshore funds can claim tax exemption if a fund manager is based out of India is handling them.
+It clarified that revenue from ‘suitable’ offshore funds could claim tax exemption if a fund manager is based out of India is handling them.
 This cleared doubts over the possibilities of double taxation.
 However, this too was restrictive in some ways – like the 10% limit imposed on one investor’s share.
 SEBI-listed foreign portfolio investors (FPIs) already comply with broad-based requisites of diversification when it comes to investor participation.
 So, it should pass the eligibility criteria by default.

 - Offshore mutual funds can give India further sectoral diversification

-- Investors enjoy direct access and exposure to the international brands and businesses
+- Investors enjoy direct access and exposure to international brands and businesses

-- The strengths of 2 countries can join forces in terms of industrial innovation and quality.
-For instance, if Japan is the leader in electrical goods, India has world class IT services to offer
+- The strengths of the two countries can join forces in terms of industrial innovation and quality.
+For instance, if Japan is the leader in electrical goods, India has world-class IT services to offer

-- Since offshore funds are generally established in countries that offer tax-efficiency to investors abroad, they get some tax respite
+- Since offshore funds are generally established in countries that provide tax-efficiency to investors abroad, they get some tax respite

-- An AMC starts them in offshore jurisdictions with less investment rules, the overall asset management costs would also be less
+- An AMC starts them in overseas jurisdictions with fewer investment rules, and the overall asset management costs would also be less

-- As per mutual fund tax rules, offshore funds come under debt.
+- As per mutual fund tax rules, foreign funds come under debt.
 So, they will levy taxes on your fund just like a fixed income fund

 - Remember to choose a long-term investment horizon to earn inflation-beating returns

-- The price, rates and market fluctuations, policies, tax laws and other developments in both the countries can impact your returns
+- The price, rates and market fluctuations, policies, tax laws and other developments in both countries can impact your returns

-- You need to be vigilant of risks in the home country and offshore location
+- It would be best if you were vigilant of risks in the home country and offshore location

 - Negative movement of currency value can counter even high gains

 - Research on the economic and political conditions of the country in which your chosen fund house is planning to invest your money

-- Start small and allocate smaller portion in the beginning
+- Start small and allocate a lower portion in the beginning

 - Choose those funds that give you high exposure to global opportunities than being country-specific

-- Select funds known for being financially strong and transparent in their transactions
+- Select funds are known for being financially stable and transparent in their transactions